 The craft brewing scene landed in Cape Town over a decade ago.
 It has left in its wake a series of fabulous breweries.
 Jack Black beer is one of the more well-known brands, with most restaurants and pubs in town sporting their beer on tap.
 I decided to pay them a visit in Diep River and see where all the magic happens.
 The brewery only opened in late 2015; prior to that they had been brewed at the CBC premises at Spice Route.
 R50 gets you a personal tour of their new home in Diep River – definitely worth doing.
 Not only do you get to see their uber-impressive machinery at work, but also get an informative education on how beer is brewed.
 The brewing is German-styled, and so holding to the reinheitsgebot: the only four brewing ingredients allowed are water, barley, hops and yeast.

 After your appetite is sufficiently piqued by the tour, it’s time for a tasting.
 You’re given four samples from their menu of around 9 beers.
-Make sure you don’t leave without a Growler in hand.
-A Yankee favourite, it’s a 1.8lt sealable glass jug.
+Make sure you don’t leave without a Growler in hand: a Yankee favourite, it’s a 1.8lt sealable glass jug.
 The idea is that you bring it along for take-home refills.
-At R65-90 for 1.8lts is an absolute steal, and they’re also a stylish adornment to your bar or urban kitchen.
-Tours are available Tuesday – Saturday, combining the experience with food Wednesday – Friday 10h00 – 22h00 and Saturday 10h00 – 16h00.
-There’s a great buzz Friday evenings: make sure to get there early to get a table.
+At R65-100 for 1.8lts is an absolute steal, and they’re also a stylish adornment to your bar or urban kitchen.
+Tours are available Tuesday – Saturday and include a beer of your choice.
+They also host fun events such as 2 for 1 Burger Nights, Jazz Nights & Quiz Nights.
+Tastings are currently R45 for 4 of their beers.